-Command & Conquer was innovate beyond its years.
-Coming from legendary developers Westwood, Command & Conquer cemented real-time strategy as a genre.
-Without Command & Conquer, games like StarCraft, Age of Empires, Halo Wars would be very different.
-Although dated now, its gameplay was marvellous for its time and the tactical missions made the most of its mechanics.
+Command & Conquer was innovative beyond its years.
+Coming from legendary developer Westwood, Command & Conquer cemented real-time strategy as a genre.
+Without Command & Conquer, games like StarCraft, Age of Empires and Halo Wars would be very different.
+Although rather dated now, its gameplay was marvellous for its time and the tactical missions made the most of its mechanics.

 Command & Conquer: Red Alert took the best bits of its predecessor and expanded on it, adding more content, more missions and more hilarious cutscenes.
 The cutscenes in particular showed the brilliant imagination of Westwood and how it created an alternate timeline that predates the original Command & Conquer.
 Any game that starts off with Hitler going back in time to obliterate Einstein has to be silly enough to play.

-Depending on where you place Assassin’s Creed‘s story, Black Flag could be a prequel or a sequel.
-But we like to stick to the main narrative – and that is firmly in the past.
+Depending on where you place Assassin’s Creed’s story, Black Flag could be a prequel or a sequel.
+But we like to consider each game’s main narrative, which is firmly planted in the past.
 Assassin’s Creed III was all about Connor Kenway and his story during the American Revolution.
 Black Flag focused on his grandfather, Edward.
 For that reason, we consider this one of the best video game prequels of all time.

 Assassin’s Creed IV built on the intriguing story of the Kenways.
 That was arguably the most compelling part of Assassin’s Creed III, and it showed us how Haytham Kenway ended up being a Templar thorn between two roses.